MVVM in iOS with SwiftUI (Detailed Example + Pitfalls)

 You can find the complete Xcode project on GitHub.

 The Hacker News API uses a single item entity to represent all its data.
-Stories, comments, jobs, etc. are all items.
-So, creating a corresponding Swift type is straightforward:
+Stories, comments, jobs, etc., are all items.
+Therefore, creating a corresponding Swift type is straightforward:

 struct Item: Identifiable {